Lindenauer Markt: History

 The history of the Lindenau market is closely linked to the development of the former village of Lindenau, which was an independent municipality until it was incorporated into Leipzig in 1891.
 The name "Lindenau market" goes back to the oldest market square in the municipality.
 It was the area between the Eselsteich (litt.: Donkey Pond) and the larger village pond.
-After the pond areas were filled in in 1867, this area became the area of today's Lindenauer Markt.
+After the pond areas were filled in during 1867, this area became the area of today's Lindenauer Markt.
 In the municipality of Lindenau, the market place served as an important social and economic meeting place.

 Over time, the name of the Lindenauer Markt changed many times.
 These developments are largely derived from political and social developments.
 The square was originally called "Teichplatz" (litt.: Pond Place) due to its topography.
 In 1869 it was given the name "Markt" (Market), which showed its increased economic importance.
 It was not until 1907 that the square was renamed "Lindenauer Markt" for the first time.
 After the Second World War, the square was called "Wilhelm-Liebknecht-Platz" from 1947 to 1992, named after the social democrat Wilhelm Liebknecht.